Augustives/django-react-crud/readme.md

 ## Setup:

 Inside the backend projects in a folder called utils there is a file called crypt, inside it there is a function that will generate a public and private key pair which are required to be set in the .env files.
-This keys are used to encrypt the password so it don't travel in plain text through the web.
+This keys are used to encrypt the password, adding a new layer of protection.

 ## Urls: